clab/dynet/README.md

 #### Important: Eigen version requirement

-You need the [development version of the Eigen library](https://bitbucket.org/eigen/eigen) for this software to function. **If you use the release version rather than the development version, you may get assertion failures or compile errors.**
+You need the [development version of the Eigen library](https://bitbucket.org/eigen/eigen) for this software to function. **If you use any of the released versions, you may get assertion failures or compile errors.**

 #### Building